-Introducing our wonderful family of teachers who, along with our directors, deliver classes for BYRP
+Introducing our wonderful family of teachers who, along with our core team, deliver classes for BYRP

 I support people to feel into their own investigations with their bodies, through movement, breath and play.
 My personal practice, work and life is animated by creativity.
 It empowers me to continuously grow and discover.
 This diversity of influences weaves its way through my approach to facilitation.